 Multi-space parking meters and Pay-by-Plate technology

-Multi-space parking meters serve multiple parking spots, reducing clutter on sidewalks and offering more payment options.
-These meters often use pay-by-plate technology, where you enter your license plate number to register your payment.
+technology, where you enter your license plate number to register your payment.
 This system eliminates the need for paper tickets and allows for more efficient enforcement.

 License plate recognition for automated billing